DarkTechnomancer/darktechnomancer.github.io/README.md

 Let's consider this step passed when you can write a script that consistently deploys a HWGW batch such that each job finishes in the correct order and within 20ms of each other and successfully returns the server to a prepped state.
 Establishing how you *know* you've passed is a crucial part of this step, and should not be overlooked.

+You can find commented code examples of this step in [Part 1](https://github.com/DarkTechnomancer/darktechnomancer.github.io/tree/main/Part%201:%20A%20Batch) but I highly encourage you to try figuring it out on your own.

 #### Communication: Making your first proto-batcher
 This is an even smaller step than the last one, but no less important.
 Now that you're able to deploy a batch, you're going to want to continuously deploy batches.
 This requires some extra functionality from our program: